FiiConnect21/DNS-Server/README.md

 # Running on Windows/Linux/macOS:

-You will need to install Python 3 and run these commands in the Terminal.
+You will need to install Python 3 and run these commands in the Terminal / Command Prompt.

 > pip install dnslib requests